sakrist/VBPieChart/README.md

 VBPieChart
 ==========

-Animated Pie Chart for iOS apps, based on CALayer.
+Animated Pie Chart control for iOS apps, based on CALayer.
 Very easy in use and have custom labeling.

 <img src="https://github.com/sakrist/VBPieChart/blob/master/demonstration.gif">